 Pakistan’s geophysical conditions, climatic extremes, and high degrees of exposure and vulnerability have categorized Pakistan as a severely disaster-prone country.
 According to the Index For Risk Management (INFORM) 2018, Pakistan’s risk rating stands at 6.4 out of 10, as the country continues to suffer from a plethora of natural and human-induced hazards that threaten to affect the lives and livelihood of its citizens.
-Pakistan ranks globally at seventh position with around 136 million people (70% of its population) acutely exposed to natural disasters[i].

 The Fund is responsible for awarding, managing, and guiding investments that shall reduce risk and vulnerabilities that are associated with climatic change and natural hazards.
 The Fund’s objective is to focus on primary or critical level disaster planning, preparedness, pre-disaster mitigation, and early warning systems.
 It will not carry out any post-disaster activities.
 Being a rights-based organization, gender equality and inclusion are placed at the core of all NDRMF operations and programming.

 The Fund is in line with existing policies and strategies of the GOP to address disasters, including

 1) The Disaster Risk Reduction Policy (2013)

 5) National Flood Protection Plan IV (NFPP) (2016-2025)

 6) Sendai Framework for Disaster Risk Reduction, 2015-2030

 It is also contributing to international development targets such as the Sustainable Development Goals (SDGs), UN Sendai Framework and the Paris Agreement on Climate Change.